michaeltlombardi/pentola-book/manuscript/01-core-mechanics.md

 G>    Because both characters succeeded at their test and Cerivny's roll was higher, Cerivny wins over the crowd.
 G> 3.
 Cerivny rolls a 41, succeeding, and Caleb rolls a 12, critically succeeding.
 G>    Even though both character succeeded Caleb had a critical success and therefore wins over the crowd.
 G> 4.
-Cerivny rolls a 91, failing, and Caleb rolls a 100, fumbling.
+Cerivny rolls a 91, failing, and Caleb rolls a 100, botching.
-G>    Even though both characters failed, Caleb actually fumbled and therefore Cerivny wins over the crowd.
+G>    Even though both characters failed, Caleb actually botched and therefore Cerivny wins over the crowd.

+# Ratings and Rankings

+Bonuses to tests in Pentola come from several sources -- vocations, skills, relationships, and reputations.
+The level of bonus a character has in each of these is the _rating_ of that vocation, skills, relationship, or reputation.

+Reaching certain ratings in these bonuses unlocks a ranking, a general category for how profound that bonus is:

+- Any rating less than 0% is _nonexistant_ (N)
+- A rating between 1-25% is _basic_ (B)
+- A rating between 25-49% is _comprehensive_ (C)
+- A rating of 50-74% is _extraordinary_ (E)
+- A rating of 75-99% is _incredible_ (I)
+- A rating of 100%+ is _unbelievable_ (U)

+In addition to adding the highest relevant rating to a test, sometimes the ranking is also important and additional effects or rules key off of that.

 # Usage Die